RotherOSS/doc-otobo-installation/content/updating/updating-rhel.rst

 Step 4: Install new needed Perl Modules
 -----------------------------------------

-OTOBO needs new cpan packages for some version jumps.
+OTOBO needs new CPAN packages to allign the installed versions with OTOBOs requierements.
 Required Perl modules may be installed from CPAN.
 However, in more confined environments, access to the internet may be restricted.
 Hence, one may download a prebuilt set of Perl packages (Option B):